Homework Assignment #6 — Contribution

 The report should be single-spaced.

-Submit the two reports via Canvas.
+Submit the two reports via Gradescope.
 (Note the two different due

 This style of final project is popular with top-tier software engineering